 When asked about the leap from service to business ownership, Dan’s enthusiasm shines through.
 “In addition to being in charge of my own income potential, I’m home every night and every weekend to see my kids while they are still kids, an aspect my wife appreciates as well.”

-“I actively seek out veterans as candidates” said Derek Lilly, who is now making the leap into the US market.
+“I actively seek out veterans as candidates” said Derek Lilly.
 “Since I’m actually a veteran myself, having served in the Army when I lived in the UK, I know the type of training and skill set most veterans have.
 Those talents are precisely what we’re looking for in new Franchise owners.
 The drive to succeed, the willingness to follow a proven system and the ability to lead are all excellent personality traits for a successful Franchisee in our system.”

 Veterans seeking to qualify for Dream Doors Franchise ownership in New Zealand are offered a discount on their initial franchise purchase fee.